-Chany Jeanguenin, pro skateboarder with an international career spanning over 25 years, now boasts 70+ medals and 3 time Swiss vice-champion, second-degree Senior Black Sash in Kung Fu
+Chany Jeanguenin, pro skateboarder with an international career spanning over 25 years, now boasts 70+ medals, second-degree Senior Black Sash in Kung Fu, and is a 3-time Swiss vice-champion

 Translated into a world of sports and performance, the concept of natural selection means that athletes who are more naturally adept will find it easier to make their way up the progression ladder.
 Typically, people who are less prone to injury and have superior kinaesthetic (physical) intelligence can move through the ranks more rapidly.